 Glossary of Health Insurance Terms

 On March 23, 2010, President Obama signed the Affordable Care Act (ACA) into law.
 When making decisions about health coverage, consumers should know the specific meanings of terms used to discuss health insurance.
-Below are definitions for some of the more commonly used terms and how the ACA impacts their use.
+Below are definitions for some of the more commonly used terms and how the Affordable Care Act (ACA) impacts their use.

 Many health insurance plans place dollar limits upon the claims the insurer will pay over the course of a plan year.
-The ACA prohibits annual limits for essential benefits for plan years beginning after Sept.
-23, 2010.
+The ACA prohibits annual dollar limits for essential health benefits.

 The Children's Health Insurance Program (CHIP) provides coverage to low- and moderate-income children.
-Like Medicaid, it is jointly funded and administered by the states and the federal government.
+Like Medicaid, it is jointly funded and administered by Nevada and the federal government.
 It was originally called the State Children’s Health Insurance Program (SCHIP).

 Congress passed the Consolidated Omnibus Budget Reconciliation Act (COBRA) health benefit provisions in 1986.
 COBRA provides certain former employees, retirees, spouses, former spouses and dependent children the right to temporary continuation of health coverage at group rates.
 The law generally covers health plans maintained by private-sector employers with 20 or more employees, employee organizations, or state or local governments.